Maximum Linear Arrangement: exact algorithms for specific classes of graphs and approximation algorithms for wide classes of graphs: MaxLA for specific classes

-\subsection{$2$-linear trees}
+\subsubsection{$2$-linear trees}

 Now we prove that {\tt MaxLA} is polynomial-time solvable for all $2$-linear trees.
 We first prove that the hubs cannot be thistle vertices in maximum arrangements, which we use later to prove that {\tt MaxLA} is solvable in time $\bigO{n}$ for $2$-linear trees.
+To make the article more streamlined, the proof of \cref{thm:max_for_classes:k_linear:two_linear:single_thistle} is found in \cref{sec:appendix:proof:classes:two_linear_trees}.